jxhnkndl/employee-tracker/README.md

 This application uses a **MySQL** database.
 To use the program, you must have **SQL Server** installed and configured.

-The repository has a `db` folder containing the database schema and a seeds file containing fictional starter data.
-These files can be used to quickly get the application's database up and running using either SQL Workbench or using `mysql` directly through the command line.
+The application's `db` folder contains the database schema and a seeds file containing fictional initialization data.
+These files can be used to quickly get the application's database up and running using either SQL Workbench or the command line.

 Below is an outline of the database schema: